eyeonspringfield/eyeonspringfield/README.md

 ## Hi there 👋
-I am Mark Csorgo, a Computer Science student at the University of Szeged.
+### I am Mark Csorgo, a Computer Science student at the University of Szeged.

 I host my personal and university projects on this GitHub account, aswell as some small joke/fun programs I have written.
 Some projects are currently being worked on, while others have been finished and have repositories for archival purposes.

 ### Projects I am currently working on:
-- A github pages personal website
+- My github pages personal website
 - Rfsocial, a Nodejs based social media web app (group project)

 ### Projects I have completed and are archived here: